 What is the technical definition of “fertility”?

-This seems rudimentary, but it is actually a great question.
-After all, how many times have you heard or read a word and taken for granted that you knew its true definition simply based on context?
+This seems rudimentary, but it is a great question.
+After all, how many times have you heard or read a word and taken for granted that you knew its true definition based on context?
 It’s part of human communication.

 Where you fall on that spectrum of optimization can tell you more about your body’s other systems and how well they are functioning.